suman24/neptune_final_project/readme.md

 ## Demultiplexing of raw data

 The starting dataset is a multiplexed sample of 50 cells containing 50 unique indices.
 The first step is to demultiplex the sample dataset by identifying the indices and segregating the sample into 50 sets.
-There are tools available to demultiplex the samples.
+There are tools available to demultiplex the sample.

 ## Mapping of reads